 This much we know: In 1800, Napoleon Bonaparte's army marched across the Alps into what is now northwestern Italy, in pursuit of the Austrian army.
 What followed was the Battle of Marengo, and Napoleon won a decisive victory.

-As legend has it (not that I believe a word of it, but it's a good story), Napoleon's chef is said to have accompanied his boss on this campaign, supposedly riding a mule.
-I don't know if mules were considered first-class transportation back then.
+As legend has it (not that we believe a word of it, but it's a good story), Napoleon's chef is said to have accompanied his boss on this campaign, supposedly riding a mule.
+We don't know if mules were considered first-class transportation back then.
 Maybe everyone else was on foot.
 Nevertheless, it does not exactly reek of dignity.

 In any event, goes the legend, after the battle, Napoleon was famished and wanted dinner.
 The chef managed to scrounge up a chicken, some tomatoes and a few other ingredients from the countryside, and Chicken Marengo was born.
 Bonaparte liked it so much that it became his lucky dish.
 Or so they say.

-The dish traditionally includes black olives, but I've specified kalamata olives, as they're my favorite.
+The dish traditionally includes black olives, but we've specified kalamata olives, as they're our favorite.
 You can also use Nicoise olives, or really any black or purple olive from the Mediterranean.
-I'd stay away from the common Mission olive (i.e. come in cans at the grocery store) as they just don't have the same flavor.
+We'd stay away from the common Mission olive (i.e. come in cans at the grocery store) as they just don't have the same flavor.

-Also note that I'm specifying breast filets, which are about half the size of a full-sized chicken breast.
+Also note that we are specifying breast filets, which are about half the size of a full-sized chicken breast.
 If your butcher only has whole breasts, ask them to filet them for you.
 They'll probably be glad for something to do.
 You can even tell them the Napoleon story.

-- 4 (4 ounces) chicken breast filets, boneless & skinless
+- 4 (4 ounces) chicken breast filets (boneless and skinless)

 - 1 medium onion (peeled and sliced)